Rose is a full-time freelance writer who frequently writes about education, special education, DIY projects, food, Milwaukee, and more.

-Balloons are a popular theme for birthday cards, particularly pop-up designs to bring the balloons to life.
+Balloons are a popular theme for birthday cards, particularly pop-up designs that bring the balloons to life.
 From a son's first birthday to a grandma's 90th birthday, a handmade balloon greeting card is a fun way to celebrate the occasion.
 Happy creating!

 Balloon Hole Punch

 One of the easiest ways to create balloons for your greeting cards is with a balloon hole punch.
 Use the punch of your choosing, and then add a simple birthday greeting to create a beautiful card.
 Mix up the colors to fit the preferences of your recipients.